ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 </div>

-I got a compliment from one of the other travelers for not being scared to speak Spanish incorrectly, so I guess that's a win?

-Well, that's all for now.
-This was definitely one of the wilder, perspective-shifting travel experiences I've had.
+I got a compliment from one of the other travelers for not being scared to just let rip with completely wrong Spanish that people somehow understand, so I guess that's a win?
+I've been kinda forced to do that on this trip, which has been really fun, and really good for my language abilities.
+A majority of the other places I've been when people hear my Spanish they immediately switch to English, so it was nice to discover I can in fact speak a useful amount.
+Anyway, that's all for now.
+This was definitely one of the wilder, more perspective-shifting travel experiences I've had.